OpenNews/srccon/_transcripts_archive/2014/Session_26_Diversify_Pipeline.md

-This is a DRAFT TRANSCRIPT from a live session at SRCCON 2014.
-This transcript should be considered provisional, and if you were in attendance (or spot an obvious error) we'd love your help fixing it.
-More information on SRCCON is available at http://srccon.org.

-Captioning by the wonderful people of White Coat Captioning, LLC whitecoatcaptioning.com

-SRCCON 2014
-Session 26 7-25-14, 1230-1330
-Franklin 2
-"How to diversify the pipeline of journo-coders" Session leader(s): Emma Carew Grovum and Latoya Peterson --
+How to diversify the pipeline of journo-coders
+Session facilitator(s): Emma Carew Grovum, Latoya Peterson Day & Time: Friday, 12:30-1:30pm
+Room: Franklin 2

 LATOYA:  All right.
 Welcome, how are you?
 >> Great.